Best WordPress Subscription Plugin (with Tutorial)

 So, let’s take a look at some examples of products that are ideal for a subscription-based business model:

-- Beauty and fashion items are a popular (and profitable!) subscription product for e-commerce businesses.
+- Beauty and fashion items are popular (and profitable!) subscription products for e-commerce businesses.
 You can sell an assortment of lipsticks, nail polishes, skincare products, and beauty oils to customers.
 You can choose to sell the same box month after month or change things up each time around!

 - An assortment of popular snacks and pantry boxes delivered every week with menu items like freshly baked cookies, protein bars, and chocolates to offer healthy snacks to your customers.